wptrainingteam/block-development-examples/plugins/interactive-blocks-demos-99def1/README.md

 # Interactive Blocks Demos

-These examples show the use of the [Interactivity API](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/) in Blocks via the [`@wordpress/interactivity` package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity/)

 > [!IMPORTANT]
 > WordPress now provides an [Interactivity API](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/), the official a recommended way to add interactivity in the Frontend for WordPress sites.
 Check the [Interactive Block using Interactivity API example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/interactivity-api-block-833d15)
 >